KozakHou/Python-Tensorflow-DeepXDE/README.md

 Click inside the file to acquire more detail !

-### DeepXDE is the file contained the examples of PDE equation
+### Deepxde is the file contained the examples of PDE equation

 ### DIY_XDE is the file contained what I did in Summer Intern